Enjoy fast, free delivery, exclusive deals, and award-winning movies & TV shows with Prime

 • How to trade a long-haul career for short work bursts and frequent “mini-retirements”

-The new expanded edition of Tim Ferriss’ The 4-Hour Workweek includes:
+The new expanded edition of Tim Ferriss’

 • More than 50 practical tips and case studies from readers (including families) who have doubled income, overcome common sticking points, and reinvented themselves using the original book as a starting point